• Skip to primary navigation

 • Vellum

-Wavy Blade and QuickSwap Tip (Cricut Maker Only)
+Cricut Wavy Blade And QuickSwap Tip (Cricut Maker Only)

 Telling your Cricut to cut a curved line in Design Space is hard.
 Unless you have another design program to make your images in or you want to fuss around with circles and slicing forever, it just won’t happen.

 The Wavy blade does just what its name implies.
 It cuts curved lines like scallops and rounded corners.
-And you can use it on fabric!!
+And, you can even use it on fabric!!

 Wavy Cricut Blade Quick Tip #31